 Circumcision

-A Short Story By Pramoedya Ananta Toer
+A Short Story by Pramoedya Ananta Toer

 “Son, are you ready to be circumcised?” my father asks.